AshV/AshV.github.IO/executing-actions-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

-﻿# Executing Actions using JavaScript / C# in Dynamics 365
+﻿# Executing Actions using JavaScript / C\# in Dynamics 365

-In Dynamics 365 Actions we have feasiblilty to triggers it from Clientside code and Serverside code both.
+In Dynamics 365 Actions we have feasiblilty to trigger it from Clientside code and Serverside code both.
 Let's have a look how it can be achieved.

-I have created  an action with name new_GreetAction(see images below) it's a global action and has Input and Output Argumant both.
+I have created  an action with name new_GreetAction(see images below), it's a global action and has Input and Output Argumant both.
 We will see how to call it programmatically.

 ![](assets/greetaction.png)
 ![](assets/setting_out_param.png)

 ## Calling Actions using C\#

-In C\# we can call it using **OrganizationRequest** and setting RequestName parameter or from constructor.
+In C\# we can call it using **OrganizationRequest** by setting Action Name in RequestName parameter or passing it in constructor.

 ```csharp
 // calling action